COLCHESTER DEVELOPMENT REGULATIONS

 4.01 General Development One (GD1)

-(1) 1.
-Multi-family dwellings shall be subject to Planned Residential Development Review, as per Article 9.
+(1) Multi-unit dwellings shall be subject to Planned Residential Development Review, as per Article 9.

 (a) Qualifying commercial uses shall be limited to: convenience stores without gas sales, general merchandise less than 10,000 sq. ft. no drive-up, retail food establishment with store area less than 5,000 sq. ft., automotive accessory sales without installation, general office, medical office less than 10,000 sq. ft., financial institution, personal or business service, artist production studio, cultural facilities less than 500 sq. ft., nursing care home, day-care facilities, or standard restaurants.